-Wednesdays at 5 p.m. in the Alvarez College Union.
+Wednesdays at 5 p.m. in the Oasis.
 The service is Christian worship led by students and the College Chaplain.
 It incorporates music and liturgy from around the world (including in the style of Taizé), quiet reflection, and a monthly celebration of Holy Communion.

 The Davidson Labyrinth is a great spot for walking meditation or quiet reflection.
 Located in Hobart Park (across Faculty Drive behind the athletic scoreboard), the labyrinth is accessible at any time.
 Another peaceful space for meditation or private prayer is the Oasis, located in the Chaplain's Office suite in the Alvarez College Union.
-Open daily 7 a.m.-11 p.m.
+Open daily 7 a.m. to 11 p.m.